malitsadok/monitor-demo/README.md

 # Monitor Demo
 Monitor Demo is a web app to monitor a specific local folder.

-The project leyout includes 2 node servers
+The project layout includes 2 node servers
 * Backend monitor
 * Client UI